ryansama/WPM-Calculator/README.md

 #WPM Calculator

-A words per minute calculator to be built with HTML, CSS, JavaScript and Bootstrap.
+A website that tests the user's typing speed (in words per minute) by typing 60 randomly generated English words.
+It is built using HTML, CSS, JavaScript, jQuery and Bootstrap.